kkondurkar/Autonomous-Pick-and-Place-Robotic-System-for-Industrial-Applications/README.md

 # Autonomous-Pick-and-Place-Robotic-System-for-Industrial-Applications

+## Abstract
+This project presents the design and simulation of an autonomous robotic system for industrial material handling.
+The system, referred to as the **Factory Automation Robot**, performs pick-and-place operations by identifying, grasping, and relocating objects within a structured factory environment.
+The implementation demonstrates the integration of perception, decision-making, and robotic manipulation in a simulated industrial workflow.

-Autonomous Pick-and-Place Robotic System using KUKA robot in Webots
+**Autonomous Pick-and-Place Robotic System using KUKA robot in Webots**

 1. Introduction
 Automation in modern manufacturing environments plays a critical role in improving efficiency, accuracy, and safety.
 This project focuses on developing a robotic solution capable of autonomously handling objects in a factory-like setting.
 The system is designed to replicate real-world industrial processes using a simulated environment.